jlvcm/ha-actualbudget/README.md

 This is a custom integration for Home Assistant that allows you to track your actual budget.

-note: It's a work in progress, so it may not ready for production yet.
+Note: It's a work in progress, so it may not ready for production yet.

+# Features

+- Gets all accounts balance and set it as sensors
+- Gets all budgets and set the current month as sensors (last month and total are set as extra attributes)

 # Installation